davemoore22/sorcery/README.md

 Note that I'm currently developing solely on Linux (Ubuntu 20) so compilation instructions are currently Linux-specific.
-Windows instructions and releases will of course be supported at a latert date.
+Windows instructions and releases will of course be supported at a later date.

 Full compliation instructions for Linux are in the doc/COMPILE text file, but in brief both CMake (via VSCode CMake Tools) and Code::Blocks are supported.